Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror."

-What Series Are Like Sons of Anarchy?
+What Shows Are Like Sons of Anarchy?

 Lovers of crime and adventure series who watched Sons of Anarchy will attest to the fact that it was one hell of a ride for the main protagonist, Jax Teller.
 Sons of Anarchy ran for seven seasons, comprising of 92 action-packed episodes.